What do we value?

 If we didn’t have gold what would money look like?

-If we didnt have nonperishable precious metals like gold and silver, what would money look like.
-There are not many other goods we can make hold value in such a small and convenient package like gold, platinum, and silver to a lesser extent do.
-All the noble metals have a high luster, malleability, and do not spoil with age.
+If we didn’t have nonperishable precious metals like gold and silver, what would money look like?
+There are not many other goods that can hold value in such a small and convenient package like gold, platinum, and to a lesser extent, silver.
+All the noble metals have a high luster, malleability, and do not deteriorate with age.
 How would society store value without them?

-Well there are a couple examples of how money developed in places without gold.
-My favorite is an island called Yap where there was little to no money.
-Instead native Yapese used 20ft tall limestone disks that weighed hundreds of pounds.
-So how did this money work?
-How do you put a 200 lb stone in a vending machine or slide it across a bar?
+Well, there are a couple of examples of how money developed in places without gold.
+One fascinating example is an island called Yap, where there was little to no traditional currency.
+Instead, the native Yapese used massive limestone disks, some as tall as 20 feet and weighing hundreds of pounds, as a form of money.
+But how did this system work?
+How do you put a 200 lb stone in a vending machine or use it in everyday transactions?

-The Yapese never moved the stones they used as money.
-Instead they kept an oral and collective ledger of who owned what stones.
-Money that can’t fit in your wallet might seem like a crazy idea, but think of how your debit card works.
-There is a collective ledger somewhere out there that changes every time you slide your card even though no physical money is moved.
+The Yapese never physically moved the stones they used as money.
+Instead, they maintained an oral and collective ledger of who owned which stones.
+Money that couldn’t fit in your wallet might seem like a strange concept, but consider how your debit card works.
+There’s a collective ledger somewhere that updates every time you use your card, even though no physical money changes hands.

-On the island of Yap, the acquisition and distribution of rai stones were closely tied to prestige and social merit.
+On the island of Yap, the acquisition and distribution of these large stone discs, known as rai stones, were closely tied to prestige and social merit.
 The process of awarding rai stones was based on various factors that reflected an individual’s status, achievements, and contributions to the community.